 What is an RFP?

 A request for proposal is the first step to initiate when choosing a vendor for your project.
 A good RFP outlines company or project specifics that provides detailed requirements to the product or services and gives timelines.
 A well-thought-out RFP structure promotes potential candidates to create informative bids.
 Received bids are compared in order to make an adequate conclusion about cooperation.

 As a custom software development company, Qulix has received and processed hundreds of RFPs from potential customers.
-Detailed and comprehensive requests for proposal help vendors send an informative response as soon as possible.
+Detailed and comprehensive requests for proposals help vendors send an informative response as soon as possible.

 We understand that writing requests for a proposal for a mobile app, web, desktop, or middleware or even a small site redesign can be overwhelming.
 So, Qulix specialists decided to share examples of a successful RFP format for outsourcing a tech project.
 In this article, you’ll find the recommended structure, practical tips, expert advice, and examples of RFP sections.